alphagov/forms/design/features/file-upload/README.md

 Form creators wanted to get more information about supported files when they were creating a file upload question

-User said that adding reference numbers from the form submissions in the file attachment would help processors.
+1 participant said that adding reference numbers from the form submissions in the file attachment would help form processors.

 “Having the ref number in the file name would be really useful \- so once you’ve saved the file to your computer it would make it easier to find the file.
 If you are dealing with 100’s of files.
 Last year we received 59 folders with files in.
 I’m not the only one who has access to it.
 It’s a way of making the files referencable”